 NATURE & SPECIES CONSERVATION

 Nature and species conservation represent one of the central tasks of a zoological garden, especially in a world in which so many species have become rare and intact habitats are disappearing.
 Zoos try to fulfil this task through public relations work and participation in research and animal welfare projects.
-With the help of coordinated European Endangered Species Programmes (EEP), genetically stable “reserve populations” are maintained in zoos, which can then be made available for well-planned and supervised reintroduction programmes in national parks, nature reserves and intact habitats.
+With the help of coordinated European Endangered species Programmes (EEP), genetically stable “reserve populations” are maintained in zoos, which can then be made available for well-planned and supervised reintroduction programmes in national parks, nature reserves and intact habitats.

 Subject areas